 Once your solicitor has prepared your claim, they will contact the insurance company the driver responsible for the crash, from whom you are trying to claim (‘the other side’).
 If the other side admits liability, then there will be no need to prove that part of the claim and your solicitor can start negotiating with them to determine how much they should pay.

-Most claims are settled through negotiation rather than court action.
+Most claims are settled through negotiation rather than at a court hearing.

 The other side may try to argue your claim is too high.
 For example, they may try to argue that injuries are less severe or less debilitating.
 The other side has the right to check injuries and losses for themselves and they may carry out their own investigations to check a claim is accurate, such as instructing their own medical experts.